ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 ## Conclusion

 That is it!
-That is how you could create and deploy your local subnet from scratch.
+That is how you could create and deploy your local Subnet from scratch.

 In this tutorial, we learned:

 - Installing and using avalanche-cli.
-- Creating a subnet and customizing it.
+- Creating a Subnet and customizing it.
-- Deploying the subnet locally for local development.
+- Deploying the Subnet locally for local development.
-- Interacting with locally deployed subnet using Remix and Hardhat.
+- Interacting with locally deployed Subnet using Remix and Hardhat.
 - Optionally, we learned how to interact with precompiles.